Harold Davis

 After the war

-Harold was recovered from Switzerland and flown to 1 AIF Transit Camp UK on 30 June 1945.
-He stayed in England for 2 months, then embarked for Australia on RMS Otranto, arriving in Fremantle on 21 September.
+Harold deplaned as a recovered POW at 1 AIF Transit Camp, UK, on 30 June 1945.
+He stayed in England for 2 months, then embarked on RMS Otranto for Australia, arriving in Fremantle on 21 September.

 Harold was discharged from the Army on 6 November 1945.
-His war records show that he served 1,414 days in overseas service.
+His war records show that he served 1,414 days overseas.

 Harold passed away on 26 October 1979, aged 63.
 He is buried in an official Australian war grave in the Bunbury General Cemetery.